NoamELB/make-controllable/README.md

 }
 ```

-Can be shorten to this:
+Can be shorten to this one line:
 ```js
 componentWillReceiveProps(nextProps) {
     makeControllable(this, nextProps, 'value');